ls1intum/Artemis/docs/dev/guidelines/server.rst

         // Test Code
     }

-se appropriate timeouts for test cases and take Bamboo into consideration.
+set appropriate timeouts for test cases and take Bamboo into consideration.
 For regular test cases, using a ``@StrictTimeout(1)``  annotation is enough.
 This represents a strict timeout of one second.
 The value type of the strict timeout annotation defaults to seconds, if you need, for some reason, a shorter timeout, something like ``@StrictTimeout(value = 500, unit = TimeUnit.MILLISECONDS)`` works as well.

 .. code-block:: java